Kharkiv: Film festivals

-The Kharkiv Lilacs international film festival is very popular among movie stars, makers and producers in Ukraine, Eastern Europe, Western Europe and North America.
+The Kharkiv Lilacs (Ukrainian: Kharkivska Buzok) international film festival is very popular among movie stars, makers and producers in Ukraine, Eastern Europe, Western Europe and North America.
+The festival was named after a book by French actress Mylène Demongeot, whose mother was born in Kharkiv.
+At the inaugural festival in 2009, the main prize was awarded to the documentary The English Surgeon, directed by Geoffrey Smith.

 The annual festival is usually conducted in May.

-There is a special alley with metal hand prints by popular movies actors at Shevchenko park in Kharkiv.
+There is a special alley with metal hand prints by popular movies actors at Shevchenko Garden in Kharkiv.

 Visual arts

 Kharkiv has been a home for many famous painters, including Ilya Repin, Zinaida Serebryakova, Henryk Siemiradzki, and Vasyl Yermilov.
 There are many modern arts galleries in the city: the Yermilov Centre, Lilacs Gallery, the Kharkiv Art Museum, the Kharkiv Municipal Gallery, the AC Gallery, Palladium Gallery, the Semiradsky Gallery, AVEK Gallery, and Arts of Slobozhanshyna Gallery among others.